 }')

-T6 Enterprise offers a second way to make data available for client consumption through a REST API embedded in each window-type data form.
-There are two authenticated API calls using a token.
-The first API returns the metadata of the query, including the number of rows and column descriptions, while the second API returns the dataset with the form's data.
-The first call is not mandatory, and the second API (offset) allows pagination when dealing with a large volume of data.
+T6 Enterprise has a second way of making data available for client consumption, through a REST API embedded in each WINDOW-type data form.
+There are two API calls authenticated via a token.
+The first API returns the query metadata, with the number of rows and the column descriptions, while the second API returns the dataset with the form data.
+The first call is not mandatory and the second API (offset) allows pagination when dealing with large data volumes.

-To utilize the APIs, an admin user with multi-application privileges needs to create an access token.
-This should be done during user creation, in the Services tab as shown in the figure below.
+In order to use the APIs, a multi-application administrator user needs to create an access token.
+This must be done when creating the user, in the Services tab as shown in the figure below.

 The token is a set of characters that can have an expiration date and will allow access to the form APIs.
-It will authenticate instead of using a username and password.
-This token can have an expiration period and can be revoked/deleted at any time.
+It will authenticate instead of a username and password.
+This token can have an expiration date and can be revoked/deleted at any time.

 The important information to use in the API is the form code as shown below: